IshaSahu16/Asper_Blog/README.md

 The Asperia Website provides the following features:
 1. Home page with different Blogs and a carousel
-2. Login/Signup page with firebase authentication service used in it.3.
-Blog Reading Page for the user to read the blog
+2. Login/Signup page with firebase authentication service used in it.
+3. Blog Reading Page for the user to read the blog
 4. Profile Page of the user which displays his information.

 The website is completely responsive.